-- 9.2 A list of circumstances which may be in the nature of suspicious transactions is given below.
-This list is only illustrative and whether a particular transaction is suspicious or not will depend upon the background, details of the transactions and other facts and circumstances: - i Clients whose identity verification seems difficult or clients that appear not to cooperate; - ii Asset management services for clients where the source of the funds is not clear or not in keeping with clients' apparent standing /business activity; - iii Clients based in high risk jurisdictions; - iv Substantial increases in business without apparent cause; - v Clients transferring large sums of money to or from overseas locations with instructions for payment in cash; - vi Attempted transfer of investment proceeds to apparently unrelated third parties; - vii Unusual transactions by CSCs and businesses undertaken by offshorebanks/financial services. - 9.3 Any suspicious transaction shall be immediately notified to the Designated/Principal Officer within LBPL.
-The notification may bedone in the form of a detailed report with specific reference to the clients, transactions and the nature /reason of suspicion.
+- 11.1 LBPL shall ensure that appropriate steps are taken to enable suspicious transactions to be recognized and have appropriate procedures for reporting suspicious transactions.
+While determining suspicious transactions, LBPL shall be guided by the definition of a suspicious transaction contained in PML Rules as amended from time to time. - 11.2 A list of circumstances which may be in the nature of suspicious transactions is given below.
+This list is only illustrative and whether a particular transaction is suspicious or not will depend upon the background, details of the transactions and other facts and circumstances: - i Clients whose identity verification seems difficult or clients that appear not to cooperate; - ii Asset management services for clients where the source of the funds is not in keeping with clients' apparent standing /business activity; - iii Clients based in high risk jurisdictions; - iv Substantial increases in business without apparent cause; - v Clients transferring large sums of money to or from overseas locations with instructions for payment in cash; - vi Attempted transfer of investment proceeds to apparently unrelated third parties; - vii Unusual transactions by CSCs and businesses undertaken by offshore banks/financial services. - Any suspicious transaction shall be immediately notified to the Designated/Principal Officer within LBPL.
+The notification may be done in the form of a detailed report with specific reference to the clients, transactions and the nature /reason of suspicion.
 However, it shall be ensured that there is continuity in dealing with the client as normal until told otherwise and the client shall not be told of the report/ suspicion.
-In exceptional circumstances, consent may not be given to continue to operate the account, and transactions may be suspended, in one or more jurisdictions concerned inthe transaction, or other action taken.
-The Designated/ Principal Officer and other appropriate compliance, risk management and related staff members shall have timely access to client identification data and CDD information, transaction records and other relevant information. - 9.4 It is likely that in some cases transactions are abandoned or aborted by clientson being asked to give some details or to provide documents.
-It is clarified that LBPL shall report all such attempted transactions in STRs, even if not completed by clients, irrespective of the amount of the transaction - 9.5 Paragraph 5.3.6 of this Policy categorizes clients of high risk countries, including countries where existence and effectiveness of money laundering controls is suspect or which do not or insufficiently apply FATF standards, as 'CSC'.
+In exceptional circumstances, consent may not be given to continue to operate the account, and transactions may be suspended, in one or more jurisdictions concerned in the transaction, or other action taken.
+The Designated/ Principal Officer and other appropriate compliance, risk management and related staff members shall have timely access to client identification data and CDD information, transaction records and other relevant information. - 11.4 It is likely that in some cases transactions are abandoned or aborted by clients on being asked to give some details or to provide documents.
+It is clarified that LBPL shall report all such attempted transactions in STRs, even if not completed by clients, irrespective of the amount of the transaction - Paragraph 7.3.6 of this Policy categorizes clients of high risk countries, including countries where existence and effectiveness of money laundering controls is suspect or which do not or insufficiently apply FATF standards, as 'CSC'.
 LBPL is directed that such clients shall also be subject to appropriate counter measures.
 These measures may include a further enhanced scrutiny of transactions, enhanced relevant reporting mechanisms or systematic reporting of financial transactions, and applying enhanced due diligence while expanding business relationships with the identified country or persons in that country etc.